 To remove scuff marks you can use the following ingredients.

 These ingredients are very effective in removing scuffs from leather shoes.
-Just rub the ingredients on the affected area of your leather shoes.
+Just rub the ingredients on the affected area of your leather Boots.
 They may seem difficult to work, but they must follow these instructions carefully in order to get better results.

 Now the first line of defence against any scuff or scratch from Leather shoes is just simple